ppebb/cosmo-gtk-template/README.md

 # cosmo-gtk-template - Maximal GTK sample for Cosmopolitan

+This repository has been superceded by a general purpose tool, [cosmo-stub-generator](https://github.com/ppebb/cosmo-stub-generator).
+Use it instead.

 This repository contains a full[^1] stub for GTK (and GSK, GDK), GLib, GIO, GObject, GModule, and GIRepository

 ## Using the Stubs